life-itself/web3/README.md

 ### Fairer Governance

-Can support more democratice, distributed governance e.g. cooperatives (somehow)
+Can support more democratic, distributed governance, e.g., cooperatives (somehow).

 * [If I Only had a Heart: a DisCO Manifesto](https://disco.coop/manifesto/) - Dec 2019 - A joint publication by DisCO.coop, the Transnational Institute and Guerrilla Media Collective.
 "Value Sovereignty, Care Work, Commons and Distributed Cooperative Organizations.
 The DisCO Manifesto is a deep dive into the world of Distributed Cooperative Organizations.
 Over its 80 colorful pages, you will read about how DisCOs are a P2P/Commons, cooperative and Feminist Economic alternative to Decentralized Autonomous Organizations (or DAOs).
 The DisCO Manifesto also includes some background on topics like blockchain, AI, the commons, feminism, cooperatives, cyberpunk, and more."

 ## Reference

-History of speculation, manias etc
+History of speculation, manias, etc.

 * Devil Take the Hindmost: A History of Financial Speculation by Edward Chancellor (1998)